MLXIO

 This is where Early Access enthusiasm can mislead.
 A 91% positive rating tells us players like what is there.
 It does not tell us how long that goodwill lasts if the roadmap fails to keep pace with expectations.
 Notebookcheck notes that the current plan includes smaller updates and at least one major content drop during development.
 That is encouraging, but it is not the same as a finished ocean.

-For readers who treat Steam purchases as timing decisions, not just price decisions, this sits in the same practical bucket as other “buy now or wait” calls we track, from 85% Off Edge of Eternity Dares Steam Fans to Ignore Flaws to Early Access Loses Hours as 007 First Light Dumps Preload.
+For readers who treat Steam purchases as timing decisions, not just price decisions, this sits in the same practical bucket as other “buy now or wait” calls we track, from 85% Off Edge of Eternity Dares Steam Fans to Ignore Flaws and Paralives rattling The Sims to Early Access Loses Hours as 007 First Light Dumps Preload.
 The question is not whether the product has promise.
 It is whether this version fits your patience.

 The strong Steam reception shows Subnautica 2 preserved underwater wonder